mattthughes/FootballSafety/README.md

 - Fixed button error by changing element to an anchor tag and removing the type attribute in order to follow better practices.
 ![Button Error](docs/wireframes/button-error.png)
 - Fixed gap between images by adding line height of 0%.
+- Fixed issue with gallery on tablet sizes by changing column count to 2 on tablet screen sizes and 3 for larger screen sizes

 ### HTML Validation